-The current crop of practitioners – Rob Brydon, Alan Carr and Jonathan Ross – are primarily in the business of making people laugh, which leaves a gap in the market for anyone willing and able to pick up Michael Parkinson's long discarded and seemingly outmoded mantle and actually converse with their guests.
-BBC4 is in the habit of occasionally repeating Parky's old interviews, and it's not just the stars that seem to come from a bygone era.
-Parkinson in his prime often produced sometimes astonishing results – a mid-Seventies interview with Richard Burton, for example, almost having the depth and complexity of psychoanalysis.
+The current crop of practitioners – Rob Brydon, Alan Carr and Jonathan Ross – are primarily in the business of making people laugh, which leaves a gap in the market for anyone willing to pick up Michael Parkinson's discarded and seemingly outmoded mantle and actually converse with their guests.
+BBC4 is in the habit of repeating Parky's old interviews, and it's not just the stars that seem to be from a bygone era.
+Parkinson in his prime often produced astonishing results – a mid-Seventies interview with Richard Burton, for example, almost having the depth and complexity of psychoanalysis.

 And so to Ronna and Beverly, Jewish mothers and best friends (played by American comedians Jessica Chaffin and Jamie Denbo), whose eponymous new comedy chat show starts on Sky Atlantic tonight.
 Their aim is to discombobulate guests in a way familiar to anyone who's seen Mrs Merton, Dame Edna or The Kumars – and their guise as co-authors of You'll Do a Little Better Next Time – a Guide to Jewish Singles gives them licence to get down and dirty.
 But their prattling double-act aside, which is genuinely original, the format – with guests as stooges in a comedy of embarrassment – feels over-familiar.